ArianAzg/Automatic-Venous-Gas-Emboli-Classification-in-Audio-Doppler-Ultrasound-with-Deep-Neural-Networks/README.md

 For any utilization of the code content of this repository, the following paper needs to be cited by the user:

-> D. Q. Le*, A. Azarang*, A. Hoang, L. Blogg, P. A. Dayton, R. Lance, M. Natoli, A. Gatrell, R. E. Moon, P. Lindholm, and V. Papadopoulou, "Deep Learning-Based Venous Gas Emboli Grade Classification in Doppler Ultrasound Audio Recordings", Under Review in _IEEE Transactions on Biomdeical Engineering_.
+> D.Q.
+Le*, A. Azarang*, A. Hoang, L. Blogg, P.A.
+Dayton, R. Lance, M. Natoli, A. Gatrell, R.E.
+Moon, P. Lindholm, and V. Papadopoulou, "Deep Learning-Based Venous Gas Emboli Grade Classification in Doppler Ultrasound Audio Recordings", Under Review in _IEEE Transactions on Biomdeical Engineering_.

 ***Authors Contributed Equally**